nbitzz/rocontrol/README.md

 ## Setup

 Press CTRL + SHIFT + B in Visual Studio Code (or run `npx tsc`), then create a .env file, and set the TOKEN variable to your bot's token.
 Run the `./server_out/index.js` script using Node.js.
 Also, in .env, make sure to include the target guild's ID, the category you want to display the active servers, an archive category, and the bot prefix. **WARNING: The bot will automatically clear this category of all of its channels on startup.
-Please create a new category for RoConnect.**
+Please create a new category for RoControl.**
 Your .env file should look like this:
 ```
 TOKEN=DEMO.TOKEN